-Consumer Medicine Information (CMI) is intended for persons
+Consumer Medicine Information (CMI)

 red eyes in the following allergic conditions:

 hayfever (also known as seasonal allergic rhinitis), which usually occurs during the

 perennial allergic rhinitis, which may occur throughout the year.

-Allereze can also be used to relieve the symptoms of hives or nettle rash (also known
+ALLEREZE can also be used to relieve the symptoms of hives or nettle rash (also known

 as chronic urticaria), which appears as a pinkish skin rash with itchy, swollen lumps.

 The body releases histamine in response to substances it recognises as 'foreign',

 can relieve allergic symptoms by blocking the effects of histamine.

 The severity of your condition will depend how sensitive you are to 'foreign substances'.

-They may have recommended Allereze for another reason.
+They may have recommended ALLEREZE for another reason.

-There is no evidence that Allereze is addictive.
+There is no evidence that ALLEREZE is addictive.

 you are allergic to any other medicines containing:

 loratadine (e.g. Claratyne, Clarinase, Lorastyne)